(For the Practicing Industrial Hygienist)

 These tools are all free and are regularly updated.
 Several are available in multiple languages.

-- Functional Requirements for IH Systems provides basic and advanced requirements one may need in a computer database system to be able make informed exposure judgements.
-It is important to have a database tool that has the ability to incorporate qualitative and quantitative assessments.
+- Functional Requirements for IH Systems provides basic and advanced requirements one may need in a computer database system to be able make informed exposure judgments.
+This database tool affords one the ability to incorporate both qualitative and quantitative assessments.

-- IHMOD_2_0 includes the same mathematical models as in the still available (above) IH Mod.
-IH Mod 2.0 gives the user the choice between running the model in deterministic (point value parameters) or in Monte Carlo Simulation mode, with choices of distributions of parameter values right in MS Excel with no other software needed.
+- IHMOD_2_0 is an Excel-based mathematical modeling spreadsheet used for estimating occupational exposure.
+It gives the user the choice between running the model in deterministic (point value parameters) or in Monte Carlo Simulation mode, with choices of distributions of parameter values directly in Excel with no other software needed.
 A IHMOD_2_0_Support_File is also available.
-It includes useful information about IH Mod 2.0, and a spreadsheet tab to estimate liquid spill pool generation rates via the Hummel-Fehrenbacher equation, a units of measure conversion tool, examples of generation rate estimation, a “Bootstrap” procedure tool, a summary of approaches to estimate ALPHA for the exponentially decreasing emission rate models, and some links to other resources.
+It includes useful information about IH Mod 2.0, and a spreadsheet tab to estimate liquid spill pool generation rates via the Hummel-Fehrenbacher equation, a units of measure conversion tool, examples of generation rate estimation, a “Bootstrap” procedure tool, a summary of approaches to estimate ALPHA for the exponentially decreasing emission rate models, and links to other resources.
 Please note that the support file is evolving and will be updated periodically with new information.
 Check back here for updates.

 - IHSkinPerm is an Excel application for estimating dermal absorption.
-Basic knowledge of Excel is all that is needed to operate IH SkinPerm.
-IH SkinPerm is a work product of the AIHA Exposure Assessment Strategies Committee (EASC) and the Dermal Project Team (DPT) in collaboration with Wil ten Berg, author of the original SkinPerm model.
-Although various parameters and data outputs have been explained or defined in IH SkinPerm through comments tagged on individual fields, users are encouraged to read Chapter 13 of the Mathematical Models for Estimating Occupational Exposure to Chemicals, 2nd edition, AIHA Press, 2009, C. Keil Editor.
+Basic knowledge of Excel is all that is needed.
+IH SkinPerm is a work product of the AIHA Exposure Assessment Strategies Committee and the Dermal Project Team in collaboration with Wil ten Berg, author of the original SkinPerm model.
+Although various parameters and data outputs have been explained or defined in IH SkinPerm through comments tagged on individual fields, users are encouraged to read Chapter 13 of the Mathematical Models for Estimating Occupational Exposure to Chemicals, 2nd edition, AIHA Press.
 This is a useful reference for understanding the science and terminology associated with skin permeation.
 Refer to the Help Manual for any questions.

 - IH Exposure Scenario Tool (IHEST) guides the assessor through the process of collecting general information about the workplace, specific scenario and agents(s), providing cues for measuring or estimating the important determinants of exposure such as generation and ventilation rates.
-It also prompts the user to specify the type of engineering controls; this information is needed later when making initial judgments by applying the Qualitative Exposure Assessment Checklist (see below).
+It also prompts the user to specify the type of engineering controls; this information is needed later when making initial judgments by applying the Qualitative Exposure Assessment Checklist (refer to next entry below).

 Apps and digital tools from NIOSH